EamonTracey/iPatch/README.md

 ## Usage

 Download iPatch.app in [releases](https://github.com/EamonTracey/iPatch/releases), move it to your `Applications` directory, and open the app.
 Insert a dylib or tweak debian package.
 Insert an IPA file.
-Modify the display name to your liking (this is the name the app will have on the Home Screen).
+Modify the display name or bundle ID to your liking (this is the name the app will have on the Home Screen).
 Choose whether to inject substrate.
 Click `Patch` and wait.

 ## Compatibility